Move-In Dates & Times

 Where do I park once I find my move-in area?

-The driver of the vehicle is issued a parking pass upon entering the appropriate area for unloading.
-The pass is placed on the vehicle dashboard and is marked with the current time and the student's room number.
+The driver of the vehicle is directed upon entering the appropriate area for unloading.
 Volunteers are on hand to assist with the unloading process, so people are told to "stop and drop."
 Upon completing the unloading process, freshmen students and their parents are directed to the State Farm parking lot or Greenwood parking lot where shuttle buses will bring them back to campus and then return the parents to their cars later.
 Please see the campus parking map for further information.

 When can I move in?